luke-r-mills/luke-r-mills.github.io/_posts/2023-04-21-analysing-a-dirt-cheap-router_part_3.md

 `int socket(int domain, int type, int protocol);`

 The *socket* function takes 3 arguments - *domain*, *type*, and *protocol*.
 We want *domain* to be *AF_INET* which corresponds to a value of 2.
 Then we want type to be *SOCK_DGRAM*, which is also 2.
-The final argument is then 0 as we want the OS to determien the protocol based on the *domain* and *type* values we provided.
+The final argument is then 0 as we want the OS to determine the protocol based on the *domain* and *type* values we provided.
 The code below adds gadgets that set these values:

 ```python
 ## Set first argument for socket to 2